Author, Educator, and Touring Bassist Danny Ziemann presents…

 If near-perfect relative pitch manifests itself as a result of your training, that's great!
 Ultimately, the goal is to make our ears work for us and help us play with the confidence needed.

-"Even after one day I felt better at recognizing standard tune form and improvement with basic technical and aural skills."
+"Even after one day I felt improvement with basic technical and aural skills."

 Bassist, Rochester NY